Email ACA Regarding This Composer:

-Influenced by the Post-Webernian school in the 1950s, Owens's music has evolved over the years in a modal direction which she calls the Resonant Continuum.
+Influenced by the Post-Webernian school in the 1950s, Owens's music evolved over the years in a modal direction which she calls the Resonant Continuum.
 Her compositions are transparent in texture with soaring pointillistic phrases.
-She also composes in traditional, historical idioms exemplified by her Homage To Corelli written in the Baroque style and an album of piano pieces, Serenades to the Composers in 19th century harmonic and stylistic idioms.
+She also composed in traditional, historical idioms exemplified by her Homage To Corelli written in the Baroque style and an album of piano pieces, Serenades to the Composers in 19th century harmonic and stylistic idioms.

 Her film score for The Clearing, a film with no dialogue and 12 minutes of continuous music, is scored for two flutes, piano and timpani.
 The Clearing was selected from over 300 entries to the 1994 New York Expo and has been screened at international film festivals.

-Owens has performed widely as a pianist and harpsichordist.
+Owens performed widely as a pianist and harpsichordist.
 She was formerly the director of a Baroque and Elizabethan Chamber Ensemble.
-She has also performed as a harpsichordist with the Collegium Musicum of the College of Staten Island.
+She also performed as a harpsichordist with the Collegium Musicum of the College of Staten Island.